 In two recent California federal court decisions, Allergan USA, Inc. v.
 Prescribers Choice, Inc. and Allergan USA, Inc. v.
 Imprimis Pharmaceuticals, Inc., the Court made rulings which impact 503B and 503A facilities operating in and shipping to the state of California.
 In the Prescribers Choice case, the Court determined that while the FDA's interim policies do not override the statutory obligations of the DQSA, the Court supported the FDA's authority and flexibility as it determines what clinical needs exist and finalizes the bulk drug substances list.
 The Court would not hold a party liable under California's Sherman Food, Drug and Cosmetic Law ("Sherman Law") for selling, delivering, or giving away any new drug that has not been approved by the California Department of Health Services or FDA if that party has complied with the FDA's Interim Policy.
 In other words, it is not unlawful in California to utilize bulk drugs appearing on the Category 1 list while the FDA finalizes its clinical needs list.
 In the Imprimis Pharmaceuticals case, the Court made clear that its rulings related to violations of California's Unfair Competition Law ("UCL") (Cal.
 Bus.
-Prof. Code §17200) were limited in geographical scope to drugs prepared in, dispensed from within or shipped to the State of California.
+Prof. Code \$17200) were limited in geographical scope to drugs prepared in, dispensed from within or shipped to the State of California.
 With respect to 503A facilities, the Court followed FDA's guidance allowing compounding pharmacies to ship more than 5% of its medications out of state while finalizing the MOUs.
 It further held that 503A facilities operating within or shipping into the state of California must follow statutory guidance found in 21 U.S.C.
 353(a).
-With respect to the statutory guidance related to compounding in response to valid prescription orders, the Court added a requirement that the valid and 503B facilities operating within or shipping drugs into the State of California es to what is, and is not, lawful behavior with respect the California's UCL and Sherman Law.
+With respect to the statutory guidance related to compounding in response to valid prescription orders, the Court added a requirement that the valid prescription order must contain language that "an FDA-approved drug is not medically appropriate."
+The practical effect of these two rulings is that 503A and 503B facilities operating within or shipping drugs into the State of California now h